2026-07-31 · By Podnikio Team

 Main takeaways

 An Еднолично дружество с ограничена отговорност (EOOD) is the Bulgarian single-owner limited liability company — the Bulgarian equivalent of an LLC.
-As the sole owner, you operate the company, receive its income, and pay yourself by distributing dividends once the year is closed.
+As the sole owner, you operate the company and pay yourself by distributing dividends once the year is closed.

 The key structural advantage of the EOOD is that the owner pays social insurance on the statutory minimum base only — regardless of how much the company earns.
-This makes it more tax-efficient than the freelancer structure at most income levels below ~68,000 EUR/year.
+For a freelancer in the ordinary 25% recognized-expense category, this makes the EOOD more tax-efficient between roughly 16,400 and 66,300 EUR/year — but not below that, where the fixed social cost is no longer offset by anything and the 10% + 5% tax layers still apply in full.

 Rates at a glance (2026)